Clippers' Kawhi Leonard sprains right knee, out for Game 5 - WTMJ

 After Wednesday’s game in Salt Lake City, the series resumes with Game 6 on Friday in Los Angeles.
 Game 7, if necessary, is back in Salt Lake City on Sunday.

-Even in the short term, it is a massive blow for the Clippers — who split the first four games of their series with the top-seeded Jazz and are trying to reach the West finals for the first time in franchise history.
+Even in the short term, it is a massive blow for the Clippers — who are trying to reach the West finals for the first time in franchise history.

 Leonard is a two-time NBA Finals MVP, and is averaging 30.4 points on 57% shooting in the playoffs.

 The Clippers were 11-9 without Leonard during the regular season.
-They’re 6-1 so far in the playoffs when he scores at least 28 points, 0-4 otherwise.
+They’re 6-1 so far in the playoffs when he scores at least 28 points, 0-4 otherwise entering Wednesday.

 “I don’t care about the Western Conference Finals,” Leonard said after Game 4 of the series against the Jazz.
 “I’m trying to win a championship.
 I mean, obviously that’s the next step, but I’m not even looking at that.”